 Regardless of the phrase we use, this approach to analysis has become standard issue MBA-speak and a strategy just doesn’t seem complete without it.
-Most strategist, however, only go part way by narrowing their analysis lens to focus only on the “accepted” strategic playing field.
+Most strategists, however, only go partway by narrowing their analysis lens to focus only on the “accepted” strategic playing field.
 They define a “vision” or future-state and then examine the organizational SWOT associated with that state.
 They may also conduct a more near term version in the competitive space.

 Most people fail to acknowledge that the future is uncertain.
 They conduct SWOT against a single future.
 That is like picking the most scenic route to a place you’ve never visited by looking at a street map.
 You may select one path against many as the best, but the detail doesn’t inform you much about the journey.
 In because of that, the journey may be far from what you expected, and require you to make choices you had not planned for.